Oxsomi/core3/docs/oiCA.md

     	//The names should only be [0-9A-Za-z_.\ ]+ as well as non ASCII characters.
     	//This means that special characters are banned for interoperability reasons.
     	//You can't suffix with . (meaning ., .. are also out of question).
-    	//DLFile format shouldn't use compression or encryption, since that's done by CAFile.
+    	//DLFile format MAY NOT use compression or encryption, since that's done by CAFile.
     	//DLFile should have the string flag set.
 If not, the file is invalid.

     	DLFile names;			//Names in order: [0, dirCount>, [dirCount, dirCount+fileCount>